RBingham99/tech242-AWS-linux/Day1/what-is-cloud/README.md

 In 2006, Amazon launched Amazon Web Services, which offers online services to other websites or clients.
 One of Amazon Web Services’ sites, called Amazon Mechanical Turk, provides a variety of cloud-based services, including storage, computation, and “human intelligence.”
 Another of Amazon Web Services’ sites is the Elastic Compute Cloud (EC2), allowing individuals to rent virtual computers and use their own programs and applications.

+My take-away from this is that cloud computing is constantly evolving, having come from a basic computer being able to be accessed by 2 users simultaneously, to mow being a multitude of services that can be accessed by millions of users simultaneously.

 # What can you do with cloud computing?
 - File storage.
 - Big Data Analytics.